 Christian L. Müller

 Christian Lorenz Müller joined the MOSAIC group as PhD student in August 2006.
 He is a German citizen, born in 1979 in Schesslitz near Bamberg, Germany.
 He finished his PhD in December 2010 and obtained his doctorate from ETH Zurich.
 From January 2011 until June 2012, Christian was a postdoctoral researcher in the MOSAIC Group.
 After leaving the MOSAIC Group, Christian became a postdoctoral researcher at the Courant Institute of Mathematical Sciences and the Center for Genomics and Systems Biology at New York University in New York City, USA.
-Since September 2014, Christian is a research scientist at the Simons Center for Data Analysis in New York City, where he also became a project leader within the Flatiron Institute in 2016.
+In September 2014, Christian became a research scientist at the Simons Center for Data Analysis in New York City, where he also became a project leader within the Flatiron Institute in 2016.
 Since 2019, Christian is a tenured full Professor of Biomedical Statistics and Data Science at Department of Statistics at LMU München, where he is also a Research Group Leader at the Helmholtz Institute of Computational Biology and, in parallel, maintains his research group in New York with the Simons Foundation.

 In 1999 Christian started studying Bioinformatics at the University of Tübingen.
 During 2003-2004 Christan continued his studies at the University of Uppsala and majored in Image Analysis and Scientific Computing.
 He holds an M.Sc. degree in Computer Science from the University of Uppsala.
 In 2004 Christian returned to Tübingen and completed his Bioinformatics studies, leading to a Diploma degree in Bioinformatics/Computer Science in 2006.
 In parallel, Christian studied poetry at the Studio Literatur und Theater Tübingen.
 He received the certificate of the Studio in July 2005 after writing the poem collection "die erde dreht sich zu laut - gedichte von der schwedischen oberfläche".